Ministers and Staff

 As Administrator, I work with our Financial Manager as part a team that supports the financial workings of the church, including budgeting, bill pay, payroll, hiring, and rental contracts.
 We also work to support the Financial Officer, Stewardship Team, and Human Resources.

-Along with the Facilities Manager, my position helps to support the Operations Co-Chairs, who in-turn support the Board vision by problem-solving as issues arise.
+Along with the Facilities Coordinator, my position helps to support the Operations Co-Chairs, who in-turn support the Board vision by problem-solving as issues arise.

 Financial Manager: Debrah Olsen